Nihang: Festivals

 The Nihangs celebrate Sikh festivals like other Sikhs, with the Dalpanth sub-division (but also other Nihang groups) travelling to Amritsar to celebrate Vaisakhi, Anandpur for Hola Mohalla, Muktsar for Maghi Mela, and Baba Bakala for Rakharh Punnian.
 The largest Nihang celebration tends to be at Hola Mohalla in Anandpur.
 Places associated with the Sikh gurus are frequented by Nihang organisations during festivities.

+Diet

+Nihangs tend to be non-vegetarians.
+They practice the jhatka method of slaughter, where the animal is killed in a single strike.
+They make use of iron or steel (sarbloh) utensils.'